tsfpga/tsfpga/doc/sphinx/simulation.rst

 Compiled Vivado simulation libraries (unisim, xpm, etc.) are often need in the simulation project.
 The ``VivadoSimlib`` class provides an easy interface for handling simlib.
-It will run Vivado with a TCL script that compiles simlib, and will only do a recompile when necessary (new Vivado or simulator version, etc.).

 .. autoclass:: tsfpga.vivado_simlib.VivadoSimlib()
     :members:

+There are different implementations depending on the simulator currently in use.
+The implementation for commercial simulators will compile simlib by calling Vivado with a TCL script containing a ``compile_simlib ...`` call.
+For GHDL the implementation contains hard coded ghdl compile calls of the needed files.

+All implementations are interface compatible with the :class:`.VivadoSimlibCommon` class.
+They will only do a recompile when necessary (new Vivado or simulator version, etc.).

-    .. automethod:: __init__
+.. autoclass:: tsfpga.vivado_simlib_common.VivadoSimlibCommon()
+    :members:

 Adding simlib to you simulation project using this class is achieved by simply doing: